-Actuarial assumptions: The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial methods and assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial methods and assumptions, applied to all periods included in the measurement:

-Valuation Date June 30, 2018
+Valuation Date June 30, 2019

 Actuarial Cost Method Entry Age Normal

 Amortization Method Level Percent of Pay

-Amortization Period 25 Years, Closed
+Amortization Period 30 Years, Closed

 Asset Valuation Method 20% of the difference between the market value of assets

 and the expected actuarial value of assets is recognized

-Payroll Growth Rate 2.00% Inflation 2.30% Salary Increase 3.30% to 11.55%, varies by service for nonhazardous; 3.05% to 18.55% varies by service for hazardous Investment Rate of Return 6.25% Healthcare Trend Rates Initial trend starting at 7.00% at 1/1/2020 and gradually (Pre-65) decreasing to an ultimate trend rate of 4.05% over 12 years.
-Healthcare Trend Rates Initial trend starting at 5.00% at 1/1/2020 and gradually (Post-65) decreasing to an ultimate trend rate of 4.05% over 10 years.
+Payroll Growth Rate Inflation Salary Increase 2.00% 2.30% 3.30% to 10.30%, varies by service for nonhazardous; 3.55% to 19.05% varies by service for hazardous Investment Rate of Return 6.25% Healthcare Trend Rates Initial trend starting at 6.25% at 1/1/2021 and gradually (Pre-65) decreasing to an ultimate trend rate of 4.05% over 13 years.
+Healthcare Trend Rates Initial trend starting at 5.50% at 1/1/2021 and gradually (Post-65) decreasing to an ultimate trend rate of 4.05% over 14 years.
 Phase-in Provision Board certified rate is phased into the actuarially determined Rate in accordance with HB 362 enacted in 2018.
+Mortality (Pre-retirement) PUB-2010 General Mortality table, for the Nonhazardous Plans, and the PUB-2010 Public Safety Mortality table for the Hazardous Plans, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+Mortality (Post-retirement) Non-disabled - System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
+Disabled - PUB 2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.